DRSDavidSoft/cmder/.github/issue_template.md

   Make sure that you have:

-  • Searched for existing issues (including the **closed** ones) for the similar problems here:
+  • Searched for existing issues (including the **closed** ones) for similar problems, at the link below:

     https://github.com/cmderdev/cmder/issues?q=is:issue